m9p909/ReactWorkshop/README.md

 If you already know React you can:
 - feel free to help the younger students
 - try to make the UX of this app better.
-I'll judge your improvements based on these heuristics:
+I'll judge your improvements based on Jakob’s Ten Usability Heuristics.
+5 Points per Heuristic
-  - Accessibility 5 points
-  - Feedback 5 points
-  - Aesthetics 5 points

 ## Setup